devfans/digest-fetch/README.md

 This plugin is implemented following RFC2069 and RFC2617, supports http basic authentication as well!

-Please open issues if you find bugs and meet problems during using this plugin.
+Please open issues if you find bugs or meet problems during using this plugin.

 [npm-image]: https://img.shields.io/npm/v/digest-fetch.svg